 Girona, Spain – Key attractions to see and photograph

 Girona, Spain is just over an hour and a half train ride from Barcelona along the scenic Costa Brava region.
 It’s a charming city with a historic center, retaining many of its medieval appeal and well-preserved architecture.
 The old center is walkable with most of the attractions located along both sides of the Onya river.
-Following are some of the most photo-worthy sites and attractions to visit and spend some time capturing the essence and lifestyle of this idyllic place.
+Walking along the Old Town of Girona through the medieval streets and stunning architecture, you really get to see amazing history, culture and architecture combined.

 Most sites center around the river front area along the Onya, there are nice strolling walkways on both sides of the river.
 The pedestrian walkways on either side are lined with vendors selling locally made products and craftsmen presenting their art work and crafts.
 Usually on weekends, there are even more vendors on the bridges setting up their booths to maximize on the foot traffic through these busy areas.
 Even though most of the monuments and attractions are in the old section, its easy and fun to just walk around the neighborhoods of Girona.
 Its compact size and mostly flat terrain, outside of the Jewish quarter allows for easy access and handicap considerations in the larger squares and streets.